moloco/docs/android-sdk/README.md

-# Moloco Android SDK - Android
+# Moloco Android SDK
 Moloco Android SDK provides ad serving for mobile applications to facilitate advertising for app publishers.

 ## Prerequisites
-Moloco Android SDK 0.0.1 is compatible for devices running Android **API 9** and above.
+Moloco Android SDK 0.0.1 is compatible with all Android devices running Android **API 14** and above.

 ## Installation

 This section contains instructions for installing Android SDK using Android Studio.
 Moloco Android SDK is built with Android Studio 3.4 Build #AI-183.5429.30.34.5452501.
 If you’re using a different version and have a problem using Android SDK, please contact [Moloco](mailto:support@molocoads.com).

 First, launch your Android Studio, and click `Start a new Android project`.
 We will name it as `MolocoSampleApp`.
-On the `Target Android Devices` screen you can click **Next** to choose the defaults.
+On the `Target Android Devices` screen you can click **Next** default.
 On the next screen, let’s choose `Empty Activity` for this tutorial.

 ![alt text](https://storage.googleapis.com/moloco-sdk/android/2.png)